-More Than Yosemite: Things to do In and Around Yosemite in Tuolumne CA
+11 Awesome Things to do In and Around Yosemite in Tuolumne County

 Megan looking up at a giant sequoia in Tuolumne Grove in Yosemite National Park

-When you think of nature and adventure in Northern California most people think of Yosemite National Park, one of the most famous of national parks in the United States and popular among domestic and international travelers annually.
-While everyone rushes to the Yosemite Valley to see the famous and incredible landscapes there are whole entire areas that are just as beautiful, adventurous and incredible to visit just outside of Yosemite.
+When you think of nature, adventure, and the best things to see in Northern California most people think of Yosemite National Park, one of the most famous of national parks in the United States and popular among domestic and international travelers annually.
+While everyone rushes to the Yosemite Valley to see the famous and incredible landscapes there are whole entire areas that are just as beautiful, adventurous, and incredible to visit just outside of Yosemite.

 Tuolumne County is home to the northern half of Yosemite National Park as well as the historic California Gold Country Mother Lode during the gold rush, the High Sierra, and the most direct route to Yosemite National Park through Highway 120.